ibm-cloudintegration/messaging-pot/docs/pages/pots/msghub/msghub_pot_lab13.md

 ## Monitoring

-The monitoring framework is built around Prometheus which allows features for rich customization of monitoring dashboards which may either be included with an ICP4i distribution, as samples with products available in the ICP4i catalog or created by the customer based on their specific requirements.
+The monitoring framework is built around Prometheus which allows features for rich customization of monitoring dashboards which may either be included with an ICP4i distribution as samples with products available in the ICP4i catalog or created by the customer based on their specific requirements.

 ### Monitoring topic health using the Event Streams UI

 To gain an insight into the overall health of topics and highlight potential performance issues with systems producing to Event Streams, you can use the Producer dashboard provided for each topic.

-The dashboard displays aggregated information about producer activity for the selected topic through metrics such as message produce rates, message size, and an active producer count.
+The dashboard displays aggregated information about producer activity for the selected topic through metrics such as message production rates, message size, and an active producer count.
 The dashboard also displays information about each producer that has been producing to the topic.

 You can expand an individual producer record to gain insight into its performance through metrics such as messages produced, message size and rates, failed produce requests and any occurences where a producer has exceeded a broker quota.